djalbat/xgl-server/README.md

 ...
 ```
-It is recommended that you familiarise yourself with the example application before attempting to make use of the above.
+Only these two functions are exported.
+It is recommended that you familiarise yourself with the example application before attempting to make use of them.

 ## Tutorial